-Visual inspection from the outside The brake hous side.
-In case of a braking torque lal inspection of the brake e for oil contamination. eing should be dry on the outheavy contamination with oil, e reduction through penetraase cannot be ruled out.
-Oil contamin tion To be determined by machine operator depending on the installation situation ▶ Please contact mayr®.
-WARNING In case of heavy contaminate braking torque reduction through tion of oil or grease cannot be Avoid oil contamination ough penetra-
+Visual inspection Carry out a visual inspection of the brake from the outside for oil contamination.
+The brake housing should be dry on the out- side.
+In case of heavy contamination with oil, a braking torque reduction through penetra- tion of oil or grease cannot be ruled out.
+Oil contami tion na- To be determined by ma- chine operator depending on the installation situation ▶ Please contact mayr ® .
+WARNING Load crash possible In case of heavy contaminati braking torque reduction thro tion of oil or grease cannot b Avoid oil contamination ough penetra-